 Associate Professor, Department of Educational Studies

-Having earned a PhD from the University of Alberta in Theoretical, Cultural, and International Studies in Education, his work focuses on the articulation of social theory and critical public pedagogy.
-His research and writing has garnered numerous awards and accolades including funding from SSHRC.
-Dr. McGray is also an Associate Editor with The Canadian Journal for the Study of Adult Education.
+Dr. McGray’s research focuses on the articulation of social theory and critical public pedagogy.
+His research and writing have garnered numerous awards and accolades including funding from SSHRC.
+Dr. McGray has also served an Associate Editor with The Canadian Journal for the Study of Adult Education as well as President for the Canadian Association for the Study of Adult Education.

 - Master of Arts in Education (Mount Saint Vincent University).

 - Bachelor of Arts (Dalhousie University).

 - Critical Social Theory

 - Sociology of Education

 - Education for the Prevention of Hate Speech

 - Public Pedagogy